geeksforsocialchange/gfsc-community-theme/README.md

 ### 4. Import Content from live site

-If you have an exported JSON file from another Ghost site:

 1. Go to the Ghost admin panel on the remote server and navigate to "import/export" (https://gfsc.community/ghost/#/settings/migration).
-2. Import the file using the CLI, e.g. `ghost import ~/Downloads/geeks-for-social-change.ghost.2025-02-11-13-26-10.json`
+2. Import the downloaded file using the CLI, e.g. `ghost import ~/Downloads/geeks-for-social-change.ghost.2025-02-11-13-26-10.json`
 3. Ghost will prompt you to enter a new password for the admin account
-4. Log in to `http://localhost:2368/ghost` with `kim@gfsc.studio` and the new password
+4. Log in to `http://localhost:2368/ghost` with `kim@gfsc.studio` and your new password (I'm assuming user 1 is the root user)

 ## Directory Structure